Prince Harry, Duke of Sussex: Political views

+In February 2026, Harry stated in an interview with Channel 4 that aid corridors had been shut to Gaza in the aftermath of the Gaza war, which prompted Israel's deputy minister of foreign affairs, Sharren Haskel, to invite him "to speak directly with the British general serving at the CMCC center ...
+He will tell you clearly: the corridors are open, and thousands of trucks are entering every day."
+She described his comments as "deeply disappointing" given his position as a member of the British royal family.

-Drug use and U.S. visa application
+Drug use and US visa application

-In March 2023, the Heritage Foundation (HF) sent a dossier on Harry's drug use to different government entities, asking whether he had admitted to past drug use on his U.S. visa application.
-The following month, they filed a lawsuit against the U.S. Department of Homeland Security (DHS) demanding his immigration records.
+In March 2023, the Heritage Foundation (HF) sent a dossier on Harry's past drug use to various government entities, asking whether he had disclosed such use on his US visa application.
+The following month, the organisation filed a lawsuit against the US Department of Homeland Security (DHS) seeking access to his immigration records.

-In March 2024, the U.S. government was ordered to hand over Harry's visa application details to a D.C. court.
-The move followed an initial failed freedom of information request that was asked for by the HF from DHS a year earlier.
-In September 2024, the case brought forward by the HF was closed due to the filing of two sealed orders and a sealed "memorandum opinion".
-The HF subsequently filed a request to "vacate" the ruling and release confidential correspondence between the judge and DHS.
-Judge Carl Nichols ordered for the redacted versions of the court documents to be released by 18 March 2025.
-82 pages across seven exhibits that were heavily redacted and did not include the visa application itself were released, though his immigration status was withheld and it was not revealed whether he disclosed his drug use on his visa application.
-Immigration officials argued in the case that HF could "not point to any evidence of government misconduct" while Harry's team stated that he was "truthful" and the documents suggested that he did not receive preferential treatment.
+In March 2024, the US government was ordered to provide Harry's visa-application materials to a D.C. court, following an earlier unsuccessful freedom‑of‑information request submitted by the HF.
+In September 2024, the case was closed after two sealed orders and a sealed "memorandum opinion" were filed.
+The HF then requested that the ruling be "vacated" and that confidential correspondence between the judge and DHS be released.
+In February 2025, the US president Donald Trump ruled out deporting Harry, telling the New York Post: "I'll leave him alone."
+Judge Carl Nichols ordered that redacted versions of the court documents be released by 18 March 2025.
+Eighty‑two pages across seven exhibits were published, heavily redacted and without the visa application itself; his immigration status was withheld, and it remained unclear whether he had disclosed his drug use on the application.
+Immigration officials argued that the HF could "not point to any evidence of government misconduct", while Harry's representatives said he had been "truthful" and that the documents indicated he had not received preferential treatment.

-In February 2025, new U.S. President Donald Trump ruled out deporting Harry from the US, telling the New York Post: "I'll leave him alone."
+The Heritage Foundation subsequently brought a new case in 2025 against the US Department of State, requesting the release of all documents on Harry except the visa papers themselves.
+As of July 2026, the State Department had withheld 18 documents concerning Harry in their entirety, while 289 others remained under review.
+The State Department and the HF were expected to update the judge on the progress of the FOIA case on 13 October 2026.